 This post contains affiliate links, to find out more information, please read my disclaimer.

-5 Ways to Simplify Your Home
+5 Easy Ways to Simplify Your Home

-1. De-clutter and Get Organized
+1. Declutter and Get Organized

-I’ve to admit that when I first wanted to get my home pretty and organized, I bought a lot of storage supplies.
+I’ve got to admit that when I first wanted to make my home look more organized, I bought a lot of storage supplies.